CoreLysium/CoreLysium/README.md

 ### Here is what I'm working on! 👋

-- 🔭 I’m currently working on: Various Smaller Projects.
+- 🔭 I’m currently working on: RMM Software
 - 🌱 I’m currently learning: C as in pure C.
 - 👯 I’m looking to collaborate on: nothing at the moment.
 - 📫 How to reach me: corelysium.af@gmail.com